-However, when you choose to form an LLC in California you have the option to keep your personal information off the public record.
+When you form an LLC in California you have the option to keep your personal information off the public record.

 Finally, LLCs enjoy taxation benefits that many business owners consider to be the biggest benefit to creating a California LLC.

 Here’s how this phenomenon works.
-First any profits made from the corporation are taxed at corporate tax rates, then divided and distributed to the business owners as dividends which are then subject to personal income taxes.
-Thus the term “double taxation” because you have to pay taxes twice.
+First, any profits made from the corporation are taxed at corporate tax rates, then divided and distributed to the business owners as dividends, which are then subject to personal income taxes.
+Thus, double taxation—you have to pay taxes twice.